Glossary

 Home Inspector – You hire and pay for this individual to analyze the home's physical condition before you buy it.

 Identity Theft – The theft of personal and/or financial information that identifies the consumer, and which is often used to apply for credit in their name.
 For instance, a thief may obtain your name and social security number and open accounts in your name.
 Consumers who are victims of identity theft have several protections available.
-See Identity Theft.
+For more information on identity theft, CLICK HERE.

 Index – The factor that a particular interest rate is directly related to, some common indexes are the One Year Treasury Bills, LIBOR, and the prime lending rate.